 As the rise of violence and self-harm continues, parents and school leaders are embracing technology, systematic processes, and education to advance school safety, school culture and to save lives.

-- They are implementing tip lines, web filtering and digital content scanning tools to provide leaders and parents the opportunity to intervene when a child is in harm’s way and needs help.
+- They are implementing tip lines and digital content scanning tools to provide leaders and parents the opportunity to intervene when a child is in harm’s way and needs help.

 - They have enabled safety leaders to act on bomb threats, intervene when students bring guns to school or when students are being victimized by adults, and more.